Here's how you can underline in Google Sheets quickly:

-You can find the list of all available shortcuts here.
+Find the list of all available keyboard shortcuts for Google Sheets.

 Another way to underline in Google Sheets is to select the text or texts, then go to Format→Text→Underline.

-If you have accidentally included some letters or words that you don’t want to underline or just want to undo the underline, you can remove the underlining by pressing Ctrl+Z or select the underlined words and press Ctrl+U.
+If you have accidentally included some letters or words that you don’t want to underline or just want to undo the underline, you can remove the underlining by pressing Ctrl+Z or selecting the underlined words and pressing Ctrl+U.

-If for some reason the keyboard shortcuts do not work, then you can undo the underlining by going to the Format menu, select Text then click Underline.
+If for some reason the keyboard shortcuts do not work, then you can undo the underlining by going to the Format menu, selecting Text then clicking Underline.